BrighterCommand/Docs/source/Outbox.rst

 message ourselves, writing the entity to the database when we handle the message.
 This adds eventual consistency to the entity update on our Db as well as other consumers, but ensures that everyone subscribing has the same entity state.

+See `Brighter Outbox Support <BrighterOutboxSupport.html>`__ for more on how to ensure Producer-Consumer correctness in Brighter.